 Preprint 20/2004

-Global Existence for Nonconvex Thermoelasticty
+Global Existence for Nonconvex Thermoelasticity

-Marc Oliver Rieger, and Johannes Zimmer
+Marc Oliver Rieger and Johannes Zimmer

-(Please use for correspondence this email).
+Contact the author: Please use for correspondence this email.

 Submission date: 19.
 Apr.
 2004